SukkoPera/Raemixx500/README.md

 You will probably want to install all new components on this.
 Most passives should be easy to find, except for the axial caps and EMI filters.

 The connectors are all on the market, except for the Video and Floppy ones, which are non-standard DB-23.
 You will need to recover these from a failed board.
-The same applies for the power connector, but the board should also accept a standard DIN-5 (or even DIN-8, I think).
-Make sure to wire it properly.
+The same applies for the power connector, but the board should also accept cheaper DIN-6 or DIN-8 connectors.
+Make sure to wire it properly (Info soon).
 Oh, I have no idea if the line filter can be bought new, so you'd better recover that, too.

 Other things you will need to recover are all the custom Commodore ICs, of course.
 Make sure you are using an 8375 Agnus, and populate C99 accordingly.